shayghc/arcade-game/README.md

 ## How to Play
 1. When the game loads you will receive a prompt to enter degree of game difficulty.
 Choose from: 1 for easy, 2 for medium and 3 for difficult.
 2. Your player will begin at the bottom middle of the game board.
-Use the `ctrl` key to change characters.
 3. Your player should be moved from the grass area at the bottom of the board to the water at the top of the board.
 You move the player by using the `arrow` keys.
 4. You will see bugs travelling from left to right across the board, at various speeds, in the paved area.
 These are your enemies and should be avoided.